benjaminpinto/arena-live-chat/readme.md

 ## About the project structure

-- Spec files are localized at [`cypress/e2e`](/cypress/e2e/) folder;
+- Spec files are localized at [`cypress/tests`](/cypress/tests/), separated into e2e and api folders;
 - Custom commands are organized at [`support`](cypress/support) folder;
 - Test scenarios TC06 and TC07 demands the live chat being published in a different webpage, through an iframe.
-Attending this requirement, it's available at this [Netlify page](https://62c7ceb65521e247db8bf23d--lambent-caramel-a02409.netlify.app/).
+Attending this requirement, the embed code was generated and it's available at this [Netlify page](https://62c7ceb65521e247db8bf23d--lambent-caramel-a02409.netlify.app/).

 ## Test scenarios